cLLeB/ephemeral-chat/README.md

 - 🔄 **No Message Persistence**: Messages are never stored on the server
 - 🔒 **End-to-End Encryption**: Optional encryption for private conversations (coming soon)

+## 📱 Mobile Experience

+Ephemeral Chat is a Progressive Web App (PWA) that can be installed on your device for a native app-like experience.

+### Install on Mobile/Desktop
+1. Open Ephemeral Chat in Chrome, Edge, or Safari
+2. Look for the install prompt or:
+   - **Android/Chrome**: Tap the "Add to Home screen" prompt or use the browser menu
+   - **iOS/Safari**: Tap the Share button and select "Add to Home Screen"
+   - **Desktop/Chrome**: Click the install icon in the address bar or use the browser menu

+### Offline Usage
+- Basic app shell and resources are cached for offline use
+- Messages will sync when you're back online
+- App updates automatically when a new version is available

 ## 🚀 Quick Start

+For detailed deployment instructions, see the [Deployment Guide](DEPLOYMENT.md).

 ### Prerequisites
 - Node.js (v18 or higher)